 The working methods of the Executive Board and the Supervisory Board have their basis in the relevant laws, the German Corporate Governance Code, the corporate by-laws, the resolutions passed at the general meetings of stockholders of CANCOM SE, the rules of procedure for the Supervisory Board, and the rules of procedure and the schedule of responsibilities for the Executive Board.

 The Executive Board manages the corporation with the aim of achieving a sustainable increase in its value.
 Its members bear joint responsibility for the management of the business as a whole.
 The members of the Executive Board work together as a team, exchanging views and keeping each other informed of significant actions or events occurring in their business divisions.
 The principles guiding the work between the members of the Executive Board of CANCOM SE are outlined in the rules of procedure for the Executive Board.
 In particular, these govern the areas of responsibility according to the schedule of responsibilities, the matters requiring the involvement of the entire Executive Board, the deputizing rules applying to the Executive Board, the rights and obligations of the Chief Executive Officer, meetings, resolutions and necessary majorities, and the type of transactions that are subject to the approval of the Supervisory Board and that are specified by the corporate by-laws of CANCOM SE.
 The rules of procedure for the Executive Board also include rules for reporting to the Supervisory Board.
-There are currently two Executive Board members.
+There are currently four Executive Board members.